Ministry Description – Parish Lay Reader

 The duties are:

 a.
-Preach and officiate as scheduled to a standard acceptable to the parish and the Incumbent;
+Preach and officiate as scheduled to a standard acceptable to the congregation and the Pastor;

 c.
 Frequently attend the Liturgy Committee; and

 d.
-In negotiation with the Incumbent, assist with Baptism, Confirmation Preparation, and small group studies.
+In negotiation with the Pastor, assist with Baptism, Confirmation Preparation, and small group studies.

-The Parish Lay Reader is accountable to and supervised by the Incumbent.
-Through the year meetings will be scheduled with the Incumbent and possibly other Lay Readers for training, administration and supervision.
+The Parish Lay Reader is accountable to and supervised by the Pastor.
+Through the year meetings will be scheduled with the Pastor and possibly other Lay Readers for training, administration and supervision.

 The Church Wardens, Liturgy Committee and Parish Council may also advise the Parish Lay Reader on the conduct of his/her ministry.